 Florida’s statute of limitations on filing is two years; you must notify the doctor within that time, prior to filing the suit with the court.
 The clock starts ticking from the time the injury is actually committed.
 In some rare situations, the date could start from the time you recognize the damages for cases that do not have immediately obvious injuries.

 Many states, including Florida, require patients to first submit their claim to a malpractice review panel.
-The panel will review all documents, statements, medical records etc. to decide if indeed a medical malpractice has occurred.
+The panel will review all documents, statements, medical records, etc. to decide if indeed medical malpractice has occurred.
 The panels’ decision doesn’t replace a lawsuit, and this panel cannot award damages, but you must go through them before being able to file with the court.
-The panels’ findings can be presented in court in order to bolster your case; but keep in mind that often the court will throw a case out if the panel does not confirm that there is actual medical malpractice in your case.
+The panels’ findings can be presented in court in order to bolster your case, but keep in mind that often the court will throw a case out if the panel does not confirm that there is actual medical malpractice in your case.

 Keep in mind that expert testimony is required in medical malpractice cases.
 This is another reason why you should retain the services of an attorney to navigate this litigation for you.
 Your attorney will make sure all the right people are there to help your case, that you file all the right documents in the right order, and answer any questions you have about the process.
 Burnetti, P.A. is just the firm to help you with your claim.
 Contact our experienced Orlando, Florida medical malpractice legal team today for help with your claim!